 While many people know that cocaine is a class A controlled substance in the UK, it continues to be an experimental and social drug of choice.
 As a stimulant, it influences central nervous functioning, releasing dopamine, and increasing pleasurable sensations.

 It is considered a dangerous substance particularly where long term use is involved because of the effects it has on the brain and the body.
 Regular cocaine use can cause permanent changes in the genetic condition of the nerves and cells (Addiction Center).

 Cocaine Addiction VS. Abuse

 A cocaine addiction can develop with the single or frequent use of the drug owing to its highly stimulating effects on the mind and the body.
-An addiction or dependence is characterized by cravings and the formation of withdrawal symptoms when the substance is not used.
+An addiction or dependence is characterised by cravings and the formation of withdrawal symptoms when the substance is not used.
 It is also associated with a preoccupation with the drug, and an inability to quit using despite negative consequences including trouble with the law or poor health.